CartoDB/Windshaft-cartodb/docs/named_maps.md

 Named Maps are essentially the same as Anonymous Maps except the MapConfig is stored on the server, and the map is given a unique name.
 You can create Named Maps from private data, and users without an API Key can view your Named Map (while keeping your data private).

 The Named Map workflow consists of uploading a MapConfig file to CartoDB servers, to select data from your CartoDB user database by using SQL, and specifying the CartoCSS for your map.

-The response back from the API provides the name of your MapConfig as a template map; which you can then use to create your Named Map details, or [fetch XYZ tiles](#fetching-xyz-tiles-for-named-maps) directly for Named Maps.
-You can also use the MapConfig that you uploaded to create a map using [CartoDB.js](#use-cartodbjs-to-create-named-maps) for Named Maps.
+The response back from the API provides the template_id of your Named Map as the `name` (the identifier of your Named Map), which is the name that you specified in the MapConfig.
+You can  which you can then use to create your Named Map details, or [fetch XYZ tiles](#fetching-xyz-tiles-for-named-maps) directly for Named Maps.

+**Tip:** You can also use a Named Map that you created (which is defined by its `name`), to create a map using CartoDB.js.
+This is achieved by adding the [`namedmap` type](http://docs.cartodb.com/cartodb-platform/cartodb-js/layer-source-object/#named-maps-layer-source-object-type-namedmap) layer source object to draw the Named Map.

 The main differences, compared to Anonymous Maps, is that Named Maps include:

 - **auth token**
   This allows you to control who is able to see the map based on an auth token, and create a secure Named Map with password-protection.

-- **templates**
+- **template map**
-  The MapConfig generated template map is static and may contain placeholders, enabling you to modify your map's appearance by using variables.
+  The template map is static and may contain placeholders, enabling you to modify your maps appearance by using variables.
 Templates maps are persistent with no preset expiration.
 They can only be created, or deleted, by a CartoDB user with a valid API KEY (See [auth argument](#arguments)).

-  Uploading a MapConfig produces a template map for your Named Maps.
-Such as MapConfigs are uploaded to the server, "template".json files are uploaded to the server for Named Maps.
-The template.json files contain the [MapConfig specifications](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/).
+  Uploading a MapConfig creates a Named Map.
+MapConfigs are uploaded to the server by sending the server a "template".json file, which contain the [MapConfig specifications](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/).

 **Note:** There is a limit of 4,096 Named Maps allowed per account.
 If you need to create more Named Maps, it is recommended to use template maps instead of uploading multiple [Named Map MapConfigs](http://docs.cartodb.com/cartodb-platform/maps-api/mapconfig/#named-map-layer-options).